roiban1344/teinei-text-counter/src/teinei-text-counter/pkg/README.md

 ### `countGraphemeClusters(string)`

-Returns the length of a string with a extended grapheme cluster as a minimum unit.
+Returns the length of a string with an extended grapheme cluster as a minimum unit.

 ```js
 import { countGraphemeClusters } from 'teinei-text-counter'